Cody Pickett: Personal life

 Pickett's father is Dee Pickett, a championship roper on professional rodeo circuit and the 1984 World Champion Cowboy, inducted into the ProRodeo Hall of Fame in August 2003.
 Dee also played college football; a junior college transfer, he was the starting quarterback at Boise State in 1976 and 1977.

+In a May 21, 1990 edition of Sports Illustrated, the letters to the editor page published a letter from Pickett, then aged 9, expressing his boyhood admiration for Michael Jordan and excitement over receiving a custom-made Jordan quilt for Christmas.
+A picture of Pickett was included and printed in the issue, alongside the letter.

 In the offseason, Pickett coached his younger sister's basketball team, Team 208, a travel team representing the Boise, Idaho area.
 He is the current head coach for the Eagle High School boys basketball team in Eagle, Idaho.